Sun Weidong: Ambassador to India (2019–2022)

-Vice Minister of Foreign Affairs (2022–present)
+Vice Minister of Foreign Affairs (2022–2026)

 On 15 November 2022, he was appointed vice-minister of Foreign Affairs.
 In May 2023, he summoned then Japanese ambassador to China Hideo Tarumi to protest after the heads of state at 49th G7 summit in Hiroshima issued statement regarding rising tensions in South China Sea and Taiwan Strait as well as the human rights situations in China, including in Tibet and Xinjiang.
 That same month in a meeting in Beijing, he warned Cagayan governor Manuel Mamba on hosting foreign troops such as the United States in the Philippines.
 He also reiterated that China preferred a bilateral approach to handle maritime disputes.
 In January 2024, he visited North Korea where he met with Minister of Foreign Affairs of North Korea Choe Son-hui.
 During his meeting with Choe, both China and North Korea pledged to strengthen strategic communications "at all levels" and reaffirmed "unswerving stance" on deepening ties.
 In June 2024, he met with First Deputy Foreign Minister of Ukraine Andrii Sybiha and during the meeting, Sybiha urged China to send delegation to the June 2024 Ukraine peace summit in Switzerland from June 15 to June 16.
 In a transcript of the meeting released by the Ministry of Foreign Affairs of China stated the two sides "exchanged views on the Ukrainian crisis and international and regional issues of common concern" but made no mention of Sybiha's request for China to attend the summit.
 In November 2025, amidst a diplomatic crisis with Japan, Sun summoned Japanese ambassador to China Kenji Kanasugi to protest remarks made by Japanese Prime Minister Sanae Takaichi about Japanese involvement in a war over Taiwan.
-Sun stated the “The Taiwan issue is the core of China’s core interests and is a red line that must not be crossed" and "if anyone attempts to interfere with the great cause of China’s reunification, China will inevitably strike back."
+Sun stated that "The Taiwan issue is the core of China’s core interests and is a red line that must not be crossed" and "if anyone attempts to interfere with the great cause of China’s reunification, China will inevitably strike back."
+On 14 April 2026, he was dismissed as Vice Minister of Foreign Affairs.